stellaji/cse15l-lab-reports/lab-report-3-week-6.md

 Using the tutorial given in Lab 5, I generated and added new SSH keys so that I could use the git commands: `git commit` and `git push` from the `ieng6` server.

-Below is a screenshot of my public key on my GitHub account after adding the new SSH key:
+Below is a screenshot of my public key, which I nicknamed My MacBook Pro, on my GitHub account after adding the new SSH key:

 ![Image](https://github.com/stellaji/cse15l-lab-reports/blob/main/public%20key%20on%20github.png?raw=true)